US city appoints its first Muslim police chief

 Sayegh said Baycora "will be the first Turkish police chief in the history of the United States of America.
 He will be the first Muslim police chief in the city of Paterson."

 Speaking to Anadolu Agency following the ceremony, Baycora said: "I am so happy, so blessed."
 "In this country, there is opportunity.
 It does not matter where you come from.”
-Baycora, 60, came to the United States as an infant and grew up in Paterson.
+Baycora, 60, came to the US as an infant and grew up in Paterson.

 NEW JERSEY: The city of Paterson in the US state of New Jersey appointed its first Turkish-American and Muslim police chief the other day, foreign media reported.